Social Europe

 Shana Cohen

 Dr Shana Cohen is director of TASC.
 She has taught at George Washington University, the University of Sheffield and Cambridge University—where she was deputy director of the Woolf Institute—on global social policy, globalisation and human services.
-She has extensive experience working with NGOs and community-based organisations, including in Morocco, the US, the UK and India.
+She has worked with NGOs and community-based organisations in Morocco, the US, the UK and India.

 Gerry Mitchell